For common optical systems, in thin lens approximation, the focal

-The focal length of an optical system is a measure of how strongly the system converges or diverges rays of light.
-If collimated rays converge to a physical point, the lens is said to be positive (convex), whereas if rays diverge the focus point is virtual and the lens is said to be negative (concave cf. Fig. 9).
-All optics used in machine vision application are overall positive, i.e. they focus incoming light onto the sensor plane.
+The focal length is a typical characteristic of an optical system.
+It is a measure of how strongly the system converges or diverges rays of light.
+If collimated rays converge to a physical point, the lens is said to be positive (convex), whereas if rays diverge the focus point is virtual and the lens is said to be negative (concave).
+All optics used in machine vision applications are overall positive, i.e. they focus incoming light onto the sensor plane.
 CCTV lenses are commonly identified by their focal length, expressed in millimeters (12mm, 25mm, 35mm, etc.).

 For optical systems used in machine vision, in which rays reflected from a faraway object are focused onto the sensor plane, the focal length can be also seen as a measure of how much area is imaged on the sensor (Field of View): the longer the focal length, the smaller the FoV and vice versa (this is not completely true for some particular optical systems, e.g. in astronomy and microscopy).